Surgery

 • help diagnose a brain tumour

 Brain surgery might sound like a frightening procedure, but it is quite safe.
 Doctors who carry out these surgeries are very skilled specialists.
-You can share any concerns with your doctors and cancer nurse specialist.
-They will be able to tell you what will happen during the operation.

 Read about the different treatments for brain and spinal cord tumours